Aydin62/nest-rest-api-crash-course/README.md

 <p>Please refer to his repository in order to fully grasp the issue.</p>

 <h2>Note 2</h2>

-My code differs from the original one in that, instead of an online MongoDB database, I have used a local one on my machine.
+My code differs from the original one in that, instead of an online MongoDB database, I have used a local one on my machine (using mongosh).